breedx-splk/java-ws-stomp/README.md

     });
 ```

-What's cool about this approach is that, as a user, we are don't have to know the
+What's cool about this approach is that, as a user, we don't have to know the
 inner workings of the propagation mechanism.
 For example, we don't ever have to reference
 the name of the context header or the format of the data inside the propagation value!
 Our
 lambda just serves as a litte type adapter for the specific implementation.